-Yes we do online auctions and real estate auctions not just in Louisville but the entire state of Kentucky and Indiana.
-In the past we’ve traveled further to conduct liquidations of businesses but haven’t as much lately.
-If it makes sense we will travel to help out a client or court to conduct an auction or orderly liquidation.
+Yes, we do online auctions and real estate auctions, not just in Louisville but the entire state of Kentucky and Indiana.
+In the past, we’ve traveled further to conduct liquidations of businesses.
+We will travel to help out a client or court to conduct an auction or orderly liquidation.

-A reserve auction is one where the seller sets a minimum or reserve price that must be reached in order to sell.
-Should the bidding not reach the reserve amount the seller has no obligation to sell, it is totally up to the seller in this case.
+A reserve auction is one where the seller sets a minimum or reserve price to must be reached to sell.
+Should the bidding not reach the reserve amount, the seller has no obligation to sell; it is totally up to the seller in this case.
 Sellers can also have the sale subject to seller confirmation and either accept or reject the final bid at their discretion.
-In reserve sales, where it is disclosed, the seller can actually bid or they can designate someone to bid on there behalf.
-All auctions not advertised as absolute are presumed to be reserve auctions
+In reserve sales, where it is disclosed, the seller can bid or they can designate someone to bid on their behalf.
+All auctions not advertised as absolute are presumed to be reserve auctions.

 Absolute auctions are those in which the real or personal property is sold to the highest bidder regardless of price.
-Once an auctioneer has asked for bids and received one, that item or lot can not be withdrawn.
-The seller nor anyone acting on his behalf is allowed to bid with very few lawful exceptions.
-The seller can bid if this is to settle the martial assets in a case of divorce; if it involves the dissolution of a business, corporation, partnership, trust or limited liability company.
+Once an auctioneer has requested bids and received one, that item or lot can not be withdrawn.
+Neither the seller nor anyone acting on his behalf is allowed to bid with very few lawful exceptions.
+The seller can bid if this is to settle the marital assets in a case of divorce, if it involves the dissolution of a business, corporation, partnership, trust, or limited liability company.

-Be advised the information above will tend to vary slightly from state to state that we conduct auctions in.
+Be advised that the information above will tend to vary slightly from state to state where we conduct auctions in.
 We will be glad to cover those differences based upon where the auction will take place in the consultation.

 As an example, the following is from the Kentucky Board of Auctioneers website: